Protecting the integrity of the greatest game.

 Get a snapshot of the current NFL game stats, updated weekly during the regular season.

-Throughout its history, the NFL has revised its rules to remove dangerous play from the game.
+The NFL enforces rules changes aimed at eliminating potentially risky behavior that could lead to injuries.
 The Competition Committee, which spearheads the rules-changing process, reviews injury data after every season and examines video to see how injuries occur.
 More than a dozen NFL health and safety committees, subcommittees and panels provide input, as does the NFL Players Association.
-The Player Safety Advisory Panel submits formal recommendations directly to the Competition Committee and the commissioner.
+The Player Safety Advisory Panel submits formal recommendations directly to the Competition Committee and the Commissioner.
+Their analysis covers all injuries impacting players, including concussions and ACL/MCL tears, and considers how protocols and rules changes are making an impact on player safety.